-In a physiological environment, PLA degradation occurs via hydrolysis, in which water breaks the ester bonds in PLA, leading to chain scission and producing shorter chains with carboxylic (-COOH) groups and alcohol (-OH).
-Hydrolysis rate is proportional to molar concentrations of water molecules and ester bonds.2 Hydrolysis may become autocatalytic if carboxylic end groups remain in the bulk.
-During autocatalyzed hydrolysis, the reaction rate depends on the concentration of carboxylic end groups as well.3 PLA hydrolysis is also affected by crystallinity, because water molecules are readily accommodated in the amorphous region, while hardly in the crystalline region with highly packed and densely ordered structures.4 A higher water concentration increases hydrolysis rate, which is, therefore, higher in the amorphous region.5 The slow degradation kinetics of crystalline PLA leads to an induction period of drug release, during which a limited amount of drug is released.
+In a physiological environment, PLA degrades via hydrolysis, in which water breaks its ester bonds.
+Crystallinity affects PLA hydrolysis, because water molecules are readily accommodated in the amorphous region, while hardly in the crystalline region with highly packed and densely ordered structures.2 A higher water concentration increases hydrolysis rate, leading to faster hydrolysis in the amorphous region.3 The slow degradation kinetics of crystalline PLA leads to an induction period of drug release, during which the limited amount of drug is released.
 The induction period is undesirable because it delays drug release and effectiveness.
-Since PLA degradation is a function of crystallinity, laser melting has been conducted on PLA surface to reduce its crystallinity, as an attempt to modify its degradation.6 With a reduced surface crystallinity, PLA degrades faster and experiences a shorter time period before mass loss.7 The results demonstrate the potentiality to shorten the induction period of drug release through laser crystallinity modification.
+PLA degradation is a function of crystallinity, and laser melting has been conducted on PLA surface to reduce its crystallinity.4 With a reduced surface crystallinity, PLA degrades faster and experiences a shorter time period before mass loss.5 The results demonstrate the potentiality to shorten the induction period of drug release through laser crystallinity modification.

 Drugs are typically small molecules.
-Blending of small molecules into polymer increases chain mobility because small molecules render extra free volume between chains, known as plasticization.8 Plasticization leads to a reduced glass transition temperature (T_g) and melting temperature (T_m) .^{9,10} Plasticization also increases PLA crystallinity, because mobile chains are easy to reorganize themselves to an ordered state.11 PLA with higher crystallinity exhibits a slower degradation, which in turn slows down drug release.
+Blending of small molecules into polymer increases chain mobility because small molecules render extra free volume between chains, known as plasticization.6 Plasticization leads to a reduced glass transition temperature (T_g) and melting temperature (T_m).^{7,8} Plasticization also increases PLA crystallinity, because mobile chains are easy to reorganize themselves to an ordered state.9 PLA with higher crystallinity exhibits a slower degradation, which in turn slows down drug release.
 The combined effects of modified chain mobility and crystallinity by drug loading on drug release are not clear and require further investigation.